raquibk/Matrix_Class/README.md

                       Please ensure that main.cpp, matrix.cpp, and matrix.h are in the same directory.
                       Then, run the program by typing ./we4_solution

-Files included: 1.
-README
+Files included: <p> - README </p>
-                2. matrix.h: This is a header file which contains all the declarations, and the operator overloading of the class Matrix().
+                <p> - matrix.h: This is a header file which contains all the declarations, and the
+                             operator overloading of the class Matrix(). </p>

-                3. matrix.cpp: This file contains the body of all the methods, operator overloading of class Matrix() declared in matrix.h
+                <p> - matrix.cpp: This file contains the body of all the methods, operator overloading
+                               of class Matrix() declared in matrix.h </p>
-                4. Makefile: This Makefile compiles matrix.h, matrix.cpp into one single object file namely matrix.o
+                <p> - Makefile: This Makefile compiles matrix.h, matrix.cpp into one single object file
+                             namely matrix.o </p>

 Targets of Makefile- 1. we4_solution: The final executable
                      2. clean: Cleans (removes) all object files created